carpentries-incubator/cwl-novice-tutorial/_episodes/04-reusing_tools.md

 {% include links.md %}

 After finding the `featureCounts` tool, we need to download the tool to the directory in which our workflow is located.
-To download the tool, we go to the `featureCounts.cwl` page and open the raw file.
+To download the tool, we go to the `featureCounts.cwl` GitHub page and open the raw file.
 The screenshot below shows where you can find this button.

 !{}({{page.root}}/fig/screenshot_featureCounts_tool.png)